micheles/micheles.github.io/_posts/2014-06-28-gmpe-logic-tree.md

 One of the most complex areas in the engine is the management of logic trees, both for the source model and for the GMPEs.
-Recently I have been spending a lot of time refactoring the code for the GMPE logic tree.
-Substantial improvements were made, so it it time to document what was done and the difference with the past.
+Recently I have been spending a lot of time in refactoring the code for the GMPE logic tree.
+Substantial improvements were made, so it is time to document what was done and the difference with the past.

 Let me start by explaining what I mean by GMPE logic tree.